filmplanner/crawler/README.md

 ## Usage
 **Theater**
 ```
-// Use the following code to crawl all theaters (locations) of Pathé NL
+# Use the following code to crawl all theaters (locations) of Pathé NL
 scrapy crawl theater
 ```
 **Week**
+> Pathé adds a new schedule every monday for the next Thursday till Wednesday.
 ```
-// Use the following code to crawl all movies and schedule of the most recent scheduled week.
-Pathé adds a new schedule every monday for the next Thursday till Wednesday.
+# Use the following code to crawl all movies and schedule of the most recent scheduled week.
 scrapy crawl week

-// Use the following code to crawl data from 13-04-2017 (next Thursday) till 19-04-2017 (following Wednesday).
+# Use the following code to crawl data from 13-04-2017 (next Thursday) till 19-04-2017 (following Wednesday).
 scrapy crawl week -a start=03-04-2017
 ```